nayas360/math_over_grpc/README.md

 A gRPC server and client that can do maths

 ## Try it out
+If you dont have Go installed then you can download the latest binary [release](https://github.com/nayas360/math_over_grpc/releases) else,

 To get the server, do
 >$ go get github.com/nayas360/math_over_grpc/cmd/mserver